 • Pricing: 30

-BrokerAssist is a one-stop shop for referrals and other quick gigs that require a licensed real estate professional.
+BrokerAssist is a one-stop shop for referrals and quick gigs requiring a licensed real estate professional.
 Need to run keys to a listing?
 Open up a listing for a contractor?
 Refer an out-of-town client?
 BrokerAssist is a great way to hire out—or get hired for—real estate work within your brokerage or other brokerages in your association.

 Visit BrokerAssist